 PPP and other public procurement methods

 There has not been any trend towards PPP procurement as generally understood in Europe and the United States.
 Consideration is currently being given to the possible use of some kind of PPP-type arrangements.
-The most recent report on the subject was prepared for the Qatar Ministry of Economy and Finance and the Qatar Financial Centre Authority in February 2012.
+The most recent report on the subject was prepared for the Qatar Ministry of Economy and Finance and the QFC Authority in February 2012.

-The Cabinet have recently approved two new laws to govern the relationships between the private and public sectors.
-The newly approved draft PPP law includees allocation of land through rent or use licence, for development by the private sector through build-transfer operate, build-own-operate-transfer, build-operate-transfer and operations and maintenance among other provisions.
-It remains to be seen whether this will prompt an upswing in the take-up of PPP arrangements, following the school PPP announced by Ashghal.
+It remains to be seen whether this will prompt an upswing in the take up of PPP arrangements, following the school PPP announced by Ashghal.
 In view of the very pressing deadlines for infrastructure delivery, the additional complexity of PPP arrangements and frequently prolonged negotiations prior to contract award are likely to dampen widespread use of PPP in the near future.

 ii Public procurement